nguyengiabach1201/melanoma-dection/README.md

 # Melanoma Detection
-Detect early-stage of skin cancer
+Detect early-stage of melanoma skin cancer

 ## Dataset
 I used a dataset on Kaggle which you can find [here](https://www.kaggle.com/datasets/hasnainjaved/melanoma-skin-cancer-dataset-of-10000-images).